thisrohangupta/changelog/README.md

 # Introduction

 Welcome to the Harness Product Manager Changelog!
-In this repo, you will get all the details around recent changes we have made to the CD Product for CD 2.0.
-This repository has notes detailing changes and improvements we have made to our CD Product.
-Specifically around core entities like Services, Environments, Pipelines and Deployment swimlanes.
-This also documents the changes from the CD 1.0 Product to the CD 2.0 Product.
+Here at Harness, we believe in radical transperency.
+We should let our users know about the changes we introduce into the platform, decisions we made with features, and tips to adopt the new capabilities.
+This repo contains documentation around the changes from our Harness CD 1.0 Product to our Harness CD 2.0 Product.
+It also includes new changes we have introduced with our CD 2.0 product after its initial launch.

+PM Maintainer: Rohan Gupta
+Twitter: @ThisRohanGupta

 # Table of Contents